QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 * **Prescribed Motion File**

-The turbine translation and rotation can be prescribed using a file of the following format. *Turbine definition* with or without a structural definition can be subjected to prescribed operation.
-QBlade interpolates linearly the loads between time stamps.
+The translation and rotation of the ground, where the tower bottom of the wind turbine is constrained, can be prescribed using a prescribed motion file of the following format.
 The translation and rotation is applied to the "ground" to which a bottom fixed turbine is directly connected.
 If a floating wind turbine is simulated the prescribed motion will only affect elements that are constrained to the seabed (typically the mooring line anchors).
 By using the keyword *CONSTRAINEDFLOATER* in the turbine substructure definition it is also possible to prescribe the translation/rotation of the floater directly.

 .. code-block:: console

-	Time	RPM	Yaw	PitchB1	PitchB2	PitchB3
+	:caption: : An exemplary prescribed motion file

+	Time	TransX	TransY	TransZ	RotX	RotY	RotZ
-	0	1	11	0	0	0
+	0	1	11	0	0	0	0
-	5	2	11	0	0	0
+	5	2	11	0	0	0	0
-	10	4	11	0	5	0
+	10	4	11	0	5	0	0
-	15	7	11	0	10	0
+	15	7	11	0	10	0	0
-	20	11	11	0	17	0
+	20	11	11	0	17	0	0
-	25	12	11	0	27	0
+	25	12	11	0	27	0	0
-	30	13	11	0	40	10
+	30	13	11	0	40	10	10
-	35	12	11	0	40	20
+	35	12	11	0	40	20	20
-	40	11	11	0	40	30
+	40	11	11	0	40	30	30
-	45	11	11	0	40	40
+	45	11	11	0	40	40	40
-	50	11	11	0	40	40
+	50	11	11	0	40	40	40

 Multi Turbine Simulations